-Shortbread cookies are traditionally very light and crisp.
-I don’t recommend the use of grain free flours in this recipe.
+- Gluten Free Flour Blend – Namaste Perfect Flour Blend works well in this recipe.
+I think other store bought blends would also be fine.
+Shortbread cookies are traditionally very light and crisp, so I don’t recommend the use of grain free flours in this recipe.
 Grain free flour is usually dense and heavy, so it’s the wrong choice for shortbread.

 No, oil will not be a good choice for these cookies.
 You could try palm shortening, but I have not tried this, so I can’t guarantee how it would work out.

 These light and buttery lemon shortbread cookies are topped with a creamy lemon buttercream frosting.
 It's the perfect springtime dessert!

 For the cookies:

 - 1 cup vegan buttery spread

 - ½ teaspoon salt